 The complete ingredient list and measurements are listed in the printable recipe below.

-- Puff Pastry: We have a simple tried-and-true recipe for making rough puff pastry but you can use a store-bought puff pastry or even pie dough.
+- Puff Pastry: We have a simple tried-and-true recipe for making rough puff pastry, but you can also use store-bought puff pastry or even pie dough.

-- Turkey: Any leftover turkey will work – dark, white, or combination.
-Pro-tip: don’t throw away the carcass instead make a turkey broth that you can freeze and use for soups and stews.
+- Turkey: Any leftover turkey will work – dark, white, or a combination.
+We used grilled turkey breast for our pot pie to give it some extra flavor.
+Pro tip: Don‘t throw away the carcass; instead, make turkey broth that you can freeze and use for soups and stews.

 - Frozen Veggies: You can use whatever vegetables you like in your pot pie.
-We opt for carrots and peas but you can also add green beans, potatoes, mushrooms, or corn.
+We opt for carrots and peas, but you can add green beans, potatoes, mushrooms, or corn.

-- Onion: Besides adding flavor to the gravy the onions also add texture so do not skip them.
+- Onion: Besides adding flavor to the gravy, the onions add texture, so do not skip them.

 How to Make Leftover Turkey Pot Pie